Super-Eddington accretion in protogalactic cores: Introduction

 \section{Introduction}

-Massive black holes (BHs) are very common throughout the Universe, residing at the centres of nearly all galaxies and observable up to redshift $z > 7$.
-Their masses can reach $10^9$--$10^{10}~\msun$ \citep[][]{Fan_et_al_2001, Fan_et_al_2006, Mortlock_et_al_2011, Banados_et_al_2028, Yang_et_al_2020, Wang_et_al_2021}.
-These massive BHs typically shine as active galactic nuclei (AGN), powered by gas accretion, which redistributes energy and momentum into the surrounding environment with a certain radiative efficiency $\epsilon_{\rm r} \equiv L/\dot{M}_{\rm acc}c^2$, where $\dot{M}_{\rm acc}$ is the mass accreted per unit time onto the BH, $c$ is the speed of light in vacuum, and $L$ is the bolometric luminosity of the AGN.
+Massive black holes (BHs) are very common throughout the Universe.
+They reside at the centres of nearly all galaxies and are observable up to redshift $z > 7$.
+Their masses can reach $10^9$--$10^{10}~\msun$ \citep[][]{Fan_et_al_2001, Fan_et_al_2006, Mortlock_et_al_2011, Banados_et_al_2018, Yang_et_al_2020, Wang_et_al_2021}.
+These massive BHs typically shine as active galactic nuclei (AGNs), powered by gas accretion, which redistributes energy and momentum into the surrounding environment with a certain radiative efficiency, $\epsilon_{\rm r} \equiv L/\dot{M}_{\rm acc}c^2$, where $\dot{M}_{\rm acc}$ is the mass accreted per unit time onto the BH, $c$ is the speed of light in vacuum, and $L$ is the bolometric luminosity of the AGN.

-Observations of luminous AGN at such high redshift suggest that BHs with mass $M_{\rm BH} \sim 10^9~\msun$ were already in place when the Universe was less than 800 million years old.
-Given the evolution of the AGN luminosity function and So\l{}tan's argument \citep[][]{Soltan_1982}, these BHs most likely have grown from less massive seeds \citep[e.g.][]{Inayoshi_et_al_2020}, with the majority of their mass acquired through gas accretion, as BH coalescences are less efficient in the long run \citep[e.g.][]{Kormendy_Ho_2013, Kulier_et_al_2015}.
+Observations of luminous AGNs at such high redshift suggest that BHs with mass $M_{\rm BH} \sim 10^9~\msun$ were already in place when the Universe was less than 800 million years old.
+Given the evolution of the AGN luminosity function and So\l{}tan's argument \citep[][]{Soltan_1982}, these BHs most likely grew from less massive seeds \citep[e.g.][]{Inayoshi_et_al_2020}, with the majority of their mass acquired through gas accretion, as the coalescence of BHs is less efficient in the long run \citep[e.g.][]{Kormendy_Ho_2013, Kulier_et_al_2015}.
 Under the previous hypothesis, the BH growth rate can be described by

-Assuming the maximum standard accretion rate, defined by the \citet{Eddington_1916} limit given by
+Assuming the maximum standard accretion rate defined by the \citet{Eddington_1916} limit given by

 where $G$ is the gravitational constant, $\mu_{\rm e}$ is the mean molecular weight per electron, $m_{\rm p}$ is the mass of the proton, and $\sigma_{\rm T}$ is the \citet{Thomson_1906} scattering cross section, Eq.~\eqref{eq:BHgrowth} leads to an exponential growth law with a characteristic timescale given by the \citet{Salpeter_1964} time: